Shavuot | An Upper Room Experience Part 2

 - “So when they heard that, they raised their voice to God with one accord and said: ‘Lord, You are God, who made heaven and earth and the sea, and all that is in them… the Gentiles and the people of Israel, were gathered together to do whatever Your hand and Your purpose determined before to be done.
 Now, Lord, look on their threats, and grant to Your servants that with all boldness they may speak Your word… that signs and wonders may be done through the name of… Jesus.’”—Acts 4:24, 27-30 (emphasis added)

 As you can see, they agreed in their prayers.
 They lifted their voices up, praising God, recognizing His power, and boldly asked for what they needed.
 They did this constantly.

 Prepare your heart to receive power and join others in agreement.
-It is for the Remnant Army to arise, empowered in this next season, leading others to Christ and the nations back to God!
+It is time for the marriage of mountains of fire, for us to shout “Grace, grace to it!”
+Let’s be empowered in this next season, leading others to Christ and the nations back to God!